OSGeo/gdal/doc/source/community/ai_tool_policy.rst

       message indication and account for what was written by whom/what.

-    * The contributing human author is ultimately responsible for every line of code, comment, or mailing list interaction they initiate and all of it are subject to the project's :ref:`code_of_conduct`.
+    * The contributing human author is ultimately responsible for every line of code, comment, or mailing list interaction they initiate, and all of it are subject to the project's :ref:`code_of_conduct`.

     * The typical high verbosity of LLM code and text is actively discouraged.